jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `auth-tls-cert-header`: If `true` HAProxy will add `X-SSL-Client-Cert` http header with a base64 encoding of the X509 certificate provided by the client.
 Default is to not provide the client certificate.
 * `auth-tls-error-page`: Optional URL of the page to redirect the user if he doesn't provide a certificate or the certificate is invalid.
 * `auth-tls-secret`: Mandatory secret name with `ca.crt` key providing all certificate authority bundles used to validate client certificates.
+Since v0.9, an optional `ca.crl` key can also provide a CRL in PEM format for the server to verify against.
 * `auth-tls-verify-client`: Optional configuration of Client Verification behavior.
 Supported values are `off`, `on`, `optional` and `optional_no_ca`.
 The default value is `on` if a valid secret is provided, `off` otherwise.
 * `ssl-headers-prefix`: Configures which prefix should be used on HTTP headers.
 Since [RFC 6648](http://tools.ietf.org/html/rfc6648) `X-` prefix on unstandardized headers changed from a convention to deprecation.
 This configuration allows to select which pattern should be used on header names.